 We are not inclined to use any hard language on the subject, nor do we think that any hard language would be justified.
 The connivance of society can, no doubt, modify the import of an act of subscription, as well as of any other act of a public nature.
 But we do, in the name of veracity and justice, call for an immediate change of system.
 Such divorcement between public profession and private faith is fatal to religion, and fatal to truth.
 The Church in which it prevails is not a broad Church, but a Church of fraud and equivocation, grounded not on extensive toleration of differences, but on a pretended agreement, where no agreement really exists.
 It passes our imagination to conceive how the people can be expected to look to such a Church, or to the Universities which it monopolises, for guidance or for truth.
-And to this moral, suggested by Mr. Jowern's affair, we will add another which it suggests with equal force.
+And to this moral, suggested by Mr. JowETT's affair, we will add es men "ambitious."
+It is partly because middle-classes are not enough ambitious ey call ambition a vice-that they leave er to be assumed by those whom birth or th places at the head of affairs; and we ks with a working agent in the chair. me will expand the ideas of the new Meolitan Parliament; and, if they choose an ent chairman, he may help the expansion.

-THE LEADER.
+LEADER.
+THE

-vestigate the grounds of religion for themselves, Mr. JOWETT'S case shows that no clergymannot even the strongest pietist and a man of the highest religious character and influence can venture so far to depart from ecclesiastical tradition and clerical forms of belief as to admit, even in such an age as the present, that GoD is not unjust.
+vestigate the grounds of religion for themselves, Mr. Jowerr's case shows that no clergyman. not even the strongest pietist and a man of the highest religious character and influence can venture so far to depart from ecclesiastical tradition and clerical forms of belief as to admit, even in such an age as the present, that GOD is not unjust.